malusamayo/Weaver/docs/user-study-instruction.md

 **Model 1**:
 Given a sentence, the model will classify the sentence's stance on feminism as 'favor', 'against', or 'none'.

-- Input: "Feminism is about creating a world where everyone is respected and valued."
+- Input: "Women are often underrepresented in leadership positions."
     - Output: 'favor'
-- Input: "Feminism is a distraction from real issues. #NoFeminism"
+- Input: "Women's earning potentials are simply less than men's."
     - Output: 'against'
 - Input: "Feminism has been a source of debate and discussion in many circles."
     - Output: 'none'